Can you buy presentation charisma from a good public speaking or presentation coach?

 Just imagine how the entire energy of the room would change if the moment you stood to speak, before you uttered a single word, you sent you audience thoughts of love.
 Please don’t dismiss it as ‘cheesy’ or ‘new age’ until you’ve tried it a few times; it works.

 One of the challenges many professionals have when presenting today is that they operate in very serious business environments.
 Being professional doesn’t mean we have to speak like politicians; we can relax a little.
 Have a sense of humour and don’t take yourself so seriously.

 A presenter who is distant and only tows the company line isn’t very endearing or pleasant to listen to.

 Let your audience see the real you.
-Tell them how you think and feel and what’s happened to you in the past to make you feel the way you do.
+Tell them how you think and feel.
+Give them a little insight into what’s happened to you in the past to make you feel the way you do.